TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 –  **_Facilitating Payments_**

-Indeed may also share any credit card and related billing and payment information that you provide to Indeed with companies who work on Indeed’s behalf, such as payment processors and/or credit agencies, solely for the purposes of checking credit, effecting payment to Indeed and servicing your account.
+Indeed may also share any credit, debit, or other payment card and related billing and payment information that you provide to Indeed with companies who work on Indeed’s behalf, such as payment processors and/or credit agencies, solely for the purposes of checking credit, effecting payment to Indeed and servicing your account.
 Examples of those vendors include: CVENT.

 **_– Installing or Using an Indeed App_**